 Turn down plastic straws and plastic bags if possible

-Take special cautions when you are traveling in jungle areas, where street vendors will try to sell grilled meat of exotic jungle animals or products made from animal’s skin.
-Those offers all seem very inviting, and most of them are not illegal in Vietnam, but such actions seriously threaten the wildlife.
+Take special caution when you are traveling in jungle areas, where street vendors will try to sell grilled meat of exotic jungle animals or products made from animal skin.
+Those offers all seem very inviting, and most of them are not illegal in Vietnam, but such actions seriously threaten wildlife.
 Saying no to these items is a significant contribution to protecting the ecosystem.

 Try your best to avoid products made from animals

-More and more tourists nowadays are looking for delivering values to the community on their travel.
-Volunteering in Vietnam varies in forms.
+More and more tourists nowadays are looking to deliver value to the community on their travels.
+Volunteering in Vietnam varies in many forms.
 You can visit villages for handicapped children or join in building a school for children in remote areas.
-Tourism is not about personal bliss anymore, it is rather about sharing the joy with those in need.
+Tourism is not about personal bliss anymore; it is rather about sharing joy with those in need.
 Consequently, trips like this always end with so much more than you have bargained for.

 Volunteering is a meaningful way of traveling

-Being considerate on your travel is not going to lessen the fun by any means.
+Being considerate of your travel is not going to lessen the fun by any means.
 On the contrary, shouldering the responsibility in the small actions you do can enrich your travel in a way you have never thought of.
-As tour organizers, we are committed to not only providing the best service for travelers but also offering meaningful contributions to the local communities.